uvacw/inca/doc/using_similarity_analysis.md

 - What the datefields of the two doctypes are (sourcedate, targetdate).
 For the softcosine analysis, both are set to 'publication_date' by default.

 Only for the soft cosine analysis:
 - For the soft cosine analysis you also have to supply a path to a pre-trained word2vec model.
-Help on how to do this can be found here: https://rare-technologies.com/word2vec-tutorial/.
-However, you can also download an existing model from here: ... (path_to_model)
+Help on how to do this can be found here: https://rare-technologies.com/word2vec-tutorial/ (path_to_model)

 In addition, you also have different options to customize: